 The list below shows examples of textbooks that meet the curricular requirements of AP Seminar.
-The lists below are not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
 Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
-More textbooks than those listed below may be appropriate for the AP Seminar course.
-However, schools should make every effort to acquire textbooks no older than ten years old for use in this course.
+More textbooks/handbooks than those listed below may be appropriate for the AP Seminar course.
+However, schools should make every effort to acquire textbooks/handbooks no older than ten years old for use in this course.
 In addition, disciplinary style guidelines change frequently and teachers are advised to consult the most recent style guide for a particular discipline (e.g., Chicago, MLA, APA, etc.).

 - Booth, Wayne C., Gregory G. Colomb, and Joseph M. Williams.
 The Craft of Research.
 3rd edition.
 University of Chicago Press.

 - Burk, Jim.
 Uncharted Territory.
 1st edition.
 W.W.
 Norton and Company.

 - Turabian, Kate L., Gregory C. Colomb, Joseph M. Williams, and the University of Chicago Press Editorial Staff.
 The Student’s Guide to Writing College Papers and Turabian Teacher Collaborative Topic Sheets.
 4th edition.
 University of Chicago Press.

 - Upson, Matt, C. Michael Hall, and Kevin Cannon.
 Information Now.
 1st edition.
 University of Chicago Press.